GiorgioAresu/homelab-gitops/README.md

 - Learn gitops.
 - Practice after CKAD outside of work (free to explore new interesting stuff and do things by the book).

-The desiderata was for it to be as self-contained as possible to allow the main storage server to be shut down if needed (to save power and minimize noise).
+The desiderata was for it to be as self-contained as possible to allow the main storage server to be shut down if needed (to save power and keep noise down).
 A small number of applications will still rely on it, be it due to the larger available size or for data accessibility and reliability reasons.

 The end result is currently an *arm64* and *amd64* hybrid cluster, with every node running Ubuntu Server 20.04 LTS (or similar distro).
-The initial plan was a pure *arm64* cluster, but the unused NUC proved useful for some *amd64*-only image and for specific workloads, such as hardware-accelerated video transcoding.
+The initial plan was a pure *arm64* cluster, but the unused NUC proved useful for some *amd64*-only images and for specific workloads, such as hardware-accelerated video transcoding.

 |       Device       |   Disk Size   | Ram |           Purpose          |
 |:------------------:|:-------------:|:---:|:--------------------------:|